Book Review of Khalid Muhammad’s ‘Agency Rules: Never An Easy Day At The Office’

 For the international audience too, this book, though a work of fiction, gives a very accurate insider’s view to the decentralized, asymmetrical warfare that Pakistan had to encounter as the after-effect of the American War on Terror.
 The reader gets to see the life of a Pakistani commando who not only observes terrorists very closely, but also plays a key role in eliminating them.
 It shows the western reader what the average and the not-so-average Pakistani has gone through since the Russian and American adventure in Afghanistan.

 The story of Kamal Khan is filled with courage and guts, violence and pain, and sometimes disgust too but that is what makes the plot very real and life-like.
-If this novel was made into a Hollywood action thriller, which it very well can be, it will be quite gripping and a treat for the fans of this genre, though it might be rated for violence and language, but who cares.
-It is the truth that one wants to see.
+If this novel was made into a Hollywood action thriller, which it very well can be, it will be quite gripping and a treat for the fans of this genre, though it might be rated for violence and language.
+At the end of the day, it is the truth that one wants to see.

 Though the story is about a courageous ISI agent, it does not present Pakistan Armed Forces and intelligence agency as some super human force.
 The beauty of the book lies in presenting them as humans not without faults and weaknesses.
 It is only their dedication to serve their homeland and their unbeatable will to overcome those human weaknesses which makes them the ‘men at their best’.